PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 transactional invariant check.
 The module performs no whole-graph consumer-map rebuild and no direct operator-list deletion.

+The adjacent stale Concat/Gather repair is mechanically owned by the same module.
+It restores NCHW Concat axis 1 only when the downstream `GATHER(axis=1)` index count exactly equals the summed input channels and all non-channel dimensions agree, then reconciles Concat/Gather metadata.
+Its 62-line implementation moved with an identical AST; the lowerer keeps a thin compatibility wrapper and the single production position is unchanged pending indexed runner integration.

 Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
 It only removes the adapter when public and internal tensor metadata agree and no axis-sensitive gather/slice consumer